bogdan-tkach/aws-workshop/README.md

 Use aws-clean-up/index.js to remove all apis and dynamodb tables created in all regions.

 ## Cloudformation
+./run-cf.sh redeploy - delete stack if exists (if doesn't - show some error in log), upload lambda code to S3 bucket (has to be created beforehand), creates stack and prints out the endpoint url

 ./run-cf.sh package-lambda - package lambda in zip and push to S3. result is generated CF template in cloudformation/build folder with link to S3
 ./run-cf.sh create-stack - create stack with CF template generated in prev step ./run-cf.sh delete-stack - delete stack